Pretty-Good-Freedom-Tech/grapevine-modular-structure/calculation-engine/README.md

 CREATE CORE DATABASE: GrapevineCalculationEngine_core.db

+- coreTableA: ratingsTables - going to use this as a temporary replacement for userTable1 (ratings) and userTable2 (ratingsTables)

 - coreTable1: users -- all customers for this service (free and paying)
 - coreTable2: rawDataSourceCategories (e.g. nostrRelays, AI, eCommerce, socialMedia, etc)
 - coreTable3: rawDataSources (e.g. wss://grapevine.nostr1.com, chatGPT, Amazon, Twitter, etc)